clothes

 Shoes are the most obvious example of the dangers of restrictive clothing.
 Most foot problems arise from restrictive shoes.
 These feet prisons can immobilise and deform feet and unbalance or restrict movement in the rest of the body leading to global changes including spinal deformation.

 Feet exist in the brain as well as at the end of the legs.
-A large proportion of the motor and the sensory cortex is devoted to them.
+A large proportion of the motor and sensory cortex is devoted to them.